AdobeDocs/marketo.en/help/marketo/release-notes/current.md

 ## Announcements {#announcements}

+* **One-Click List-Unsubscribe Update**: Gmail and Yahoo have implemented several new sender requirements that took effect on February 1, 2024.
+Learn [what they are and how they affect you](https://nation.marketo.com/t5/employee-blogs/update-support-for-one-click-list-unsubscribe-for-marketo/ba-p/344514#M352){target="_blank"}.

 * **Sync Lead API Update**: The [Sync Lead API](https://developers.marketo.com/rest-api/lead-database/leads/#create_and_update){target="_blank"}'s behavior has been adjusted slightly concerning updates to the `unsubscribed` field.
 Now, when you pass `null` as the value, it is equal to passing a value of `false`.

 * **Marketo Engage Forms jQuery 1.x**: In our January 2024 release, we'll be updating the jQuery for Marketo Engage Forms to jQuery 3.x.
 This may impact custom Form implementation relying on older versions of jQuery.
 [Learn more here](https://nation.marketo.com/t5/product-blogs/marketo-engage-forms-amp-forms2-js-jquery-update/ba-p/341705){target="_blank"}.